magento/devdocs/guides/v2.2/alpha-2-2/QuickStartAlpha2.2.0.md

 #### Actual and expected results

-precisely describe your expected results and the results you actually observed after performing the steps.
+Describe your expected results and the results you actually observed after performing the steps.

 Example: